mengyangq/mengyangq.github.io/_pages/about.md

 # News

+**May 2026**
+- Co-authored paper accepted for publication in *American Journal of Speech-Language Pathology*: "Paired comparison vs. cross-sectional approaches for assessing longitudinal speech change in Parkinson’s disease following STN-DBS".

 **Apr 2026**
-- Paper accepted for publication in Electronics: *Bias in Large Language Models: Origin, Evaluation, and Mitigation*.
+- Co-authored paper accepted for publication in *Electronics*: "[Bias in Large Language Models: Origin, Evaluation, and Mitigation](https://doi.org/10.3390/electronics15091824)".
-- Paper accepted at ICAIE 2026: *Automated Writing Evaluation with Corrective Feedback*.
+- Paper accepted at *ICAIE 2026*: "Automated Writing Evaluation with Corrective Feedback".
-- Presented at the 2026 NJSHA Convention: *How Is AI Being Used Across Communication Disorders?
-A Review of the Research*.
+- Presented at the *2026 NJSHA Convention*: "[How Is AI Being Used Across Communication Disorders?
+A Review of the Research](https://mengyang.dev/presentations/sun_etal_2026_how)".

 **Mar 2026**
-- Paper accepted at CMCL 2026: *Can LLMs Simulate Human Behavioral Variability?
-A Case Study in the Phonemic Fluency Task*.
+- Paper accepted at *CMCL 2026*: "Can LLMs Simulate Human Behavioral Variability?
+A Case Study in the Phonemic Fluency Task".
-- Abstract accepted for poster presentation at the 55th Clinical Aphasiology Conference: *Bridging Disciplines in AI for Aphasia Research: A Network Analysis of Publication Abstracts Across CS and Non-CS Venues*.
+- Abstract accepted for poster presentation at the *55th Clinical Aphasiology Conference*: "Bridging Disciplines in AI for Aphasia Research: A Network Analysis of Publication Abstracts Across CS and Non-CS Venues".

 **Jan 2026**
 - Joined the Department of Speech-Language Pathology at Saint Elizabeth University as Assistant Professor.